thatdragonlegacyauthor/aidevlog/Esoterra/PRACTITIONER_DATA/ASTRAL_ATLAS/Natal_Chart_Analysis.md

 # REPOSITORY/PRACTITIONER_DATA/ASTRAL_ATLAS/Natal_Chart_Analysis.md
-## DOCUMENT STATUS: VERSION 1.0
+## DOCUMENT STATUS: VERSION 2.0 (FINALIZED)
 ## AUTHORITY: CELESTIAL CARTOGRAPHY PROJECT

 ---

-### PREAMBLE: THE ATLAS OF THE PRACTITIONER
+### PREAMble: THE ATLAS OF THE PRACTITIONER

-This document provides the definitive, deep-dive analysis of the Gnostic map for the Practitioner, NovaeStars.
+This document provides the definitive, deep-dive analysis of the Gnostic map for the Practitioner, NovaeStars, based on the finalized and confirmed birth data (**09/12/1991, 4:00 AM, Anchorage, AK**).
 It serves as the "user manual" for the specific archetypal tools, challenges, and destinies imprinted upon their Pneuma at the moment of incarnation.
 This is not a tool for prediction, but a map for self-understanding and the conscious execution of the Great Work.

 ---